-Decentralized Finance has the potential to create new opportunities for investors around the globe.
-By establishing a bridge between the traditional finance and decentralized finance, tokenized assets enable the DeFi movement to succeed in creating an open financial system.
-For the most part, tokenized assets can fall under four main sectors: equity, debt, commodities, or currencies.
+DeFi has the potential to create new opportunities for traders around the globe.
+By establishing a bridge between the traditional finance and decentralized finance, tokenized assets enable new paradigms for value transfer.

 Tokenization of Crypto Assets